swiftlang/swift/docs/SIL.rst

     return
   }

-Accessing the value of an enum is tied to dispatching on its discriminator, which is done with the ``switch_enum`` and ``destructive_switch_enum_addr`` `terminators`_.
+Accessing the value of an enum is inseparable from dispatching on its discriminator, which is done with the ``switch_enum`` and ``destructive_switch_enum_addr`` `terminators`_.

 enum